royboy322/Web-Development/README.md

 **Colors:**
 https://michaelroycodes.dev/artist <br>
-This project is a web-based recreation of Mondrian-inspired artwork using HTML and CSS.
+This project is a web-based recreation of artwork using HTML and CSS.
 It organizes colored blocks into a minimalist grid layout, showcasing the principles of modern art and responsive web design for a course in client-side web development.

 **Favorite Recipe:**
 https://michaelroycodes.dev/favoriterecipe <br>